Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

 ### 1.2.
 Vision statement

 We will create a student task/time tracking system for teachers who need to mark group work fairly to monitor their students’ progress online.
-Unlike most other products, our product uses a simplistic, intuitive user interface for optimal user experience.
+Unlike most other products,  our product aims to provide students with the tools to plan out their projects and track actual vs planned progress, while using a simplistic, intuitive user interface for optimal user experience.

 ## 2.0.
 Process Model